sergiogvz/MonFkNN/README.md

 # MonFkNN - Monotonic Fuzzy k-Nearest Neighbors

-Monotonic Fuzzy k-Nearest Neighbors is a adaptation of the original Fuzzy k-NN for Monotonic Classification.
+Monotonic Fuzzy k-Nearest Neighbors is an adaptation of the original Fuzzy k-NN for Monotonic Classification.

 This repository includes the following files:
 - *skeel/classification/lazy_learning/MonFuzzyKNN:* Main class of Monotonic Fuzzy k-NN.
 It extends MonKNN.